Top hikes on Hauser Kaibling

 • Sporty option: From the lake via the Seescharte (trail no. 45/780) down to the Kaiblingalm.

 • Pleasure variant: Via Almsteig trail no. 781 into the Gumpental valley with a stop at the Stangl Alm.
-Return journey by hiking cab (advance booking required).
+Return journey by hiking taxi (advance booking required).

 Walking time: approx. 4 hours - Distance: 7 km - Difference in altitude: 426 m - Difficulty: medium

 The tour starts along the Schafsinn circular trail to the Rossfeldsattel.
-From there, follow trail no. 45 and after around 45 minutes you will reach the Bärfallspitze (2,150 m) - with a fantastic panoramic view of the Enns Valley.
-The descent leads via trail no. 780 to the Kaiblingalm, where the Schutzhaus invites you to take a break.
-You return to the mountain station via the children's adventure trail, which is a particular highlight for families.
-For an enjoyable finish, stop off at the "d'Genussalm" - with a wonderful sun terrace and views of the Dachstein massif.
+From there, follow trail no. 45 and after around 45 minutes you reach the Bärfallspitze (2,150 m) - with fantastic panoramic views across the Enns Valley.
+The way back leads via trail no. 780 to the Kaiblingalm, where the Schutzhaus invites you to take a break.
+You return to the mountain station along the children's adventure trail, which is a particular highlight for families.
+For an enjoyable finish, stop off at the "d'Genussalm" - with a wonderful sun terrace and views of the Dachstein mountains.

 © Michaela Gamperer